 We suggest checking your site against Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
-Maintaining the maximum level of compliance WCAG 2.0 Level AAA might have a large effect on the cost and user experience of your web site.
+Maintaining the maximum level of compliance with WCAG 2.0 Level AAA might have a large effect on the cost and user experience of your web site.
 Level AA guidelines offer a good middle ground between ADA compliance and standard consumer experience; its widely considered as the very practical and reasonable amount of compliance for personal retailers.
 And if you're utilizing Magento, Level AA is the maximum level you can achieve, due to the design of its core application.

 Review the Scan Results & Fix the Difficulties

 Let's have a look at a popular site, CNN.com.
 We've listed some common compliance problems already, however, this example shows something important a successful, wildly popular site similar to this one has some easily voided problems, like missing alt tags.
 It may take a process, in the build of a brand new site and in ongoing site maintenance, to be in compliance.
 Making sure that best practices are understood and followed should become part of your development and characteristic roll out process.
 Till you ask yourself Can this feature be ADA compliant? whenever you roll out a brand new rewards program or implement any feature, you won't really be at a spot that is good.